Skip to content

 1. Content Hashing: Every audit record is SHA-256 hashed at creation time

-2. Merkle Trees: Hourly, hashes are collected into Merkle trees
+2. Merkle Trees: Hashes are collected into Merkle trees at regular intervals

 3. Blockchain Anchoring: Merkle roots are submitted to Polygon